AImotion-Bavaria/CortiPy/Dataset.md

 # EEG Benchmark Datasets and Resources

 This document provides a collection of benchmark datasets and resources for various EEG paradigms, including ABR/BERA, SSVEP, P300, Alpha, and VEP.
+In this paper Comparison of tools with three datasts [EEG is better left alone](https://www.nature.com/articles/s41598-023-27528-0)
 ---

 ## ABR / BERA (Auditory Brainstem Response)